mnberthe/aws-solutions-architect-associate-notes/README.md

 ### Event Bridge
 - __Schedule or Cron__ to create events on a schedule
 - __Event Pattern__: Event rules to react to a service doing something
-- Trigger Lambda functions, send SQS/SNS messages
+- Target:  Trigger Lambda functions, send SQS/SNS messages etc

 # Data & Analytics